files-community/Website/src/routes/docs/configuring/custom-themes/+page.md

 ## Advanced themeing
 To access theme values that are not exposed in the settings modal
-1. Open Files > Settings > About > Open log location.
-This will open the app data folder for Files.
+1. Open Files settings > Advanced > Edit settings file.
+This opens the main settings in your default text editor.
-2. Open the `settings` folder and open the `user_settings.json` file.
-It's a good idea to close Files while modifying the settings file.

 ### Available resources for themeing